Volatile Markets: 7 Strategies That Can Make Killings

-The coronavirus crash has brought on market conditions you rarely see.
-We’ve had exceptionally volatile markets, a level of which has exceeded that seen during the 2008 financial crisis and the Great Depression.
+The coronavirus crash brought on market conditions you rarely see.
+There were exceptionally volatile markets, a level of which exceeded that seen during the 2008 financial crisis and the 1929 crash that marked the beginning of the Great Depression.

-However, during these previous events, fundamentally brought on by debt crises, discerning sophisticated investors could have done the calculations to understand that there was a lot of debt coming due that would not be paid back.
+1929 and 2008 were fundamentally brought on by debt crises.
+Discerning sophisticated investors could have done the calculations to understand that there was a lot of debt coming due that would not be paid back.
 They could have adjusted their positions accordingly to benefit from a market that would likely be more cloudy than sunny.

 On the other hand, with pandemics and natural disasters – events like droughts and floods have wreaked havoc on local economies and civilizations throughout history – they are the types of events that give little to no forewarning.
 They are easy to catch you out of position.